axodotdev/cargo-dist/book/src/way-too-quickstart.md

 ![Running "cargo dist plan" on a project, producing a full printout of the tarballs/zips that will be produced for all platforms (mac, linux, windows), and all installers (shell, powershell)][quickstart-build]

-This should be running the exact same logic that cargo-dist's generated CI will run, but without actually building anything.
+The [plan command][plan] should be running the exact same logic that cargo-dist's generated CI will run, but without actually building anything.
 This lets you quickly check what cutting a new release will produce.
 It will also try to catch any inconsistencies that could make the CI error out.